 by Olaf Schulz-Lobeck

-Our homes and surroundings have always play significant roles in our daily lives.
-The places were we live, work, and play make a serious impact on our daily behavior, habits, and lifestyle.
+Our homes and surroundings have always played significant roles in our daily lives.
+The places where we live, work and play seriously impact our everyday behaviour, habits, and lifestyle.
 They also directly influence our current and near-future performance capacity and health.
 Think about it.
 Are you happy where you live?
 Do you feel supported by your environment and lifestyle?
 If not, what would you change immediately?

 As we begin what’s been called “the Fourth Industrial Revolution,” we find ourselves at the beginning of a “home & surrounding” transition period.
-It’s an exciting new chapter but also a huge burden for individuals, communities, and societies.
-Since our habits have changed over the last century, so have our lifestyles, habits, and communities.
+It’s an exciting new chapter and a massive burden for individuals, communities, and societies.
+Since our habits have changed over the last century, so have our lifestyles, practices, and communities.
 But many of these changes have also made many of us more lonely, sick, and unhappy.

 More hours of our lives are spent in homogenized modern office buildings, shopping malls, hotel chains, airports, railway stations, and motorways, or in front of screens—TVs, phones, and computers.
 The French anthropologist Marc Augé called these kinds of places “non-places,” meaning these places alter our awareness.
-We perceive something, but only in a partial and incoherent manner.
+We perceive something, but only partially and incoherently.
 He refers to spaces of transience where human beings remain anonymous and lonely.

 This concept of “non-places” contrasts with the idea of “anthropological places.”
-These kinds of places offer people a space that empowers their identity and where they can meet other people with whom they share social values.
+These places offer people a space that empowers their identity and allows them to meet other people with whom they share social values.

 Unlike conventional “anthropological places” (the symbolic site of an altar), these “spaces of circulation, consumption, and communication” exist beyond history, relationships, and identities.
-Yet, as Augé shows, the anodyne and anonymous solitude of these non-places offers the transitory occupant the illusion of being part of some grand global scheme: a fugitive glimpse of a utopian city-world.
-The forces of globalization and urbanization are creating ever more of these non-places, symptoms of super modernity in which “people are always, and never, at home”
+Yet, as Augé shows, the anodyne and anonymous solitude of these non-places offers the transitory occupant the illusion of being part of some grand global scheme: a fugitive glimpse of a utopian city world.
+Unfortunately, globalization and urbanization are creating more of these non-places, symptoms of super modernity in which “people are always, and never, at home.”

 This situation calls for a contemporary wellness lifestyle real estate approach!

 At F.X.
 Mayr Management, we recognize the importance and trends of well-being in a living environment.
-We implement sustainable, regenerative, and “green” modern lifestyle real estate projects accordingly.
+Therefore, we implement sustainable, regenerative, and “green” modern lifestyle real estate projects accordingly.

 “F.X.
-Mayr Community” is a smart-holistic concept aimed at bringing positive health benefits and an integrated social well-being experience and lifestyle to residents based on Mayr Medicine philosophy.
-We emphasise the following concepts:
+Mayr Community” is a smart-holistic concept aimed at bringing positive health benefits and an integrated social well-being experience and lifestyle to residents based on Mayr’s Medicine philosophy.
+We emphasize the following concepts:

-Luxury multi-family high-rise buildings in large urban centers
+Luxury multi-family high-rise buildings in large urban centres

 Luxury vacation / second homes as part of wellness resorts or spas

-Our blend of behavior and lifestyle is organically set in nature that’s linked to our environment.
-The F.X.
-Mayr Community can provide the important foundation for cultivating “wellness communities.”
+Our blend of behaviour and lifestyle is organically set in nature that’s linked to our environment.
+Therefore, the F.X.
+Mayr Community can provide an essential foundation for cultivating “wellness communities.”